dd9jn/rfc4880bis/rfc4880bis.md

 block of text, and a signature that is a certification of a User ID.

 Three versions of Signature packets are defined.
-Version 3 provides basic signature information, while versions 4, 5, and 6 provide an expandable format with subpackets that can specify more information about the signature.
+Version 3 provides basic signature information, while versions 4 and 5 provide an expandable format with subpackets that can specify more information about the signature.
 PGP 2.6.x only accepts version 3 signatures.

 Implementations MUST generate version 5 signatures when using a version 5 key.
-Version 6 signature MAY be generated if larger subpacket data needs to be used.
 Implementations SHOULD generate V4 signatures with version 4 keys.
 Implementations MUST NOT create version 3 signatures; they MAY accept version 3 signatures.